remotion-dev/remotion/packages/docs/docs/player.md

 _optional_

 A boolean property defining whether you can go fullscreen and exit fullscreen in the video with double click into the player.
-Default true.
+If enabled, clicking on the video once will delay pausing the video for 200ms to wait for a possible second click.
+Default false.

 ### `style`